-We might consider ourselves happy, but there is a clear problem in the above algorithm: the choice of $\lambda_t$ in the time-varying regularizer strictly depend on our upper bound.
+We might consider ourselves happy, but there is a clear problem in the above algorithm: the choice of $\lambda_t$ in the time-varying regularizer strictly depends on our upper bound.
 So, a loose bound will result in a poor choice of the regularization!
-In general, everytime we use a part of the proof in the design of an algorithm we cannot expect an exciting empirical performance, unless our upper bound was really tight.
+In general, every time we use a part of the proof in the design of an algorithm, we cannot expect an exciting empirical performance, unless our upper bound is really tight.
 So, can we design a better regularizer?
 Well, we need a better upper bound!

-Let's consider a generic regularizer $\psi_t(\bx)=\lambda_t \psi(\bx)$ and its corresponding FTRL with linear losses regret upper bound
+Let's consider a generic regularizer $\psi_t(\bx)=\lambda_t \psi(\bx)$ and its corresponding \ac{FTRL} with linear losses regret upper bound

 where we assume $\lambda_t$ to be non-decreasing in time.